 • The Great Outdoors, also known as Mother Nature, because of that feminine nickname, can, at least away from urban sprawl, be described as beautiful.

-• A home, for example, is typically associate with the beautiful loving wife who is there the most often, decorating it, making it a wonderful place to come back to after work each day.
+• A home, for example, is typically associated with the beautiful loving wife who is there the most often, decorating it, making it a wonderful place to come back to after work each day.

 In this course, classes will focus on all the little details of what beauty actually is.